bflaven/ia_usages/ia_seo_ia_semantic_breadcrumb_webmcp/_prompt/019_ia_seo_ia_categories_issue_wp_editorial.md

+## PROMPT_7

+As a linkedin editor, I want to publish a single LinkedIn Post on these 3 videos .
+I do not want 3 posts, I want one post.
+I have already publish promote the post on linkedin "WebMCP, the End of Clicks, and the Semantic Upgrade Your WordPress Site Actually Needs".
+See https://wp.me/p3Vuhl-3rb.

+Append the single linkedin post the file `usecase_abstract_description_v1.md` for each video : best title for youtube, best description for youtube, best keywords and hashtags for youtube.

+Caution : Before coding, summarize in bullets points that you understand from the given instructions.

 ## PROMPT_6
 As a linkedin editor, I want to publish a post on these 3 videos.
-Ihave already publish pormote the post on linkedin "WebMCP, the End of Clicks, and the Semantic Upgrade Your WordPress Site Actually Needs".
+I have already publish promote the post on linkedin "WebMCP, the End of Clicks, and the Semantic Upgrade Your WordPress Site Actually Needs".
 See https://wp.me/p3Vuhl-3rb.
 Here is the information.
 Be as educational as possible.

 Append in the file `usecase_abstract_description_v1.md` for each video : best title for youtube, best description for youtube, best keywords and hashtags for youtube.